wustl-oncology/immuno_gcp_wdl_local/README.md

 export CLOUD_YAML=hcc1395_immuno_cloud-WDL.yaml
 ```

 Note that $GCS_SERVICE_ACCOUNT should contain the value in $GCS_PROJECT as in the example above.
+Also note that Google Bucket names must be **globally** unique.
+So, you will want to change $GCS_BUCKET_NAME and $GCS_BUCKET_PATH above to something specific to you.

 ## Local setup